XBlayz/MY-Template_repository/.github/CONTRIBUTING.md

  - A hyphen or asterisk should be used for the bullet, preceded by a single space, with blank lines in between

+Also a list of the added, changed or removed features using the respectively list demarcator is a good option.
+Remeber to follow the order and to add a semicolon at the end of each element:

++ Added feature;
++ ...;
+- Removed feature;
+- ...;
+~ Changed feature;
+~ ...;

 Note the fixed or relevant GitHub issues at the end: